-It should be noted that this is the case for all the information provided according to Annex VII-X. The submitted information need to be representative for each nanoform covered within the set.
-This includes information according to the new nanospecific endpoints like Annex VII point 7.14 bis Dustiness.
+It should be noted that this is the case for all the information provided according to Annex VII-X. The submitted information must be representative for each nanoform covered within the set.
+This includes information according to the new nano-specific endpoints like Annex VII point 7.14 bis Dustiness.

 The development of a set of nanoforms must not replace the development of a readacross approach between nanoforms.
-If a registrant can demonstrate that the hazard assessment is valid for several nanoforms based on a justification that applies generically to all the endpoints, he can create a set.
-However, when the registrant needs to rely on specific hypothesis for different endpoints, he has to report the nanoforms separately.
+If a registrant can demonstrate that the hazard assessment is valid for several nanoforms based on a justification that applies generically to all the endpoints, they can create a set.
+However, when the registrant needs to rely on specific hypothesis for different endpoints, they have to report the nanoforms separately.